alexantao/apple-photos-scripts/README.md

+This repository contains some scripts useful to manipulate Apple Photos Library or work with photos files.
+I used then to migrate my 800gb, 101.000 photos library from Apple Photos to digikam.

 # photos-check

 Not once, but several times, I tried to export a file in my Mac Photos App and got an error that the photo could not be copied.
 Later I discovered that the phisical file was missing, althrough it is referenced in Photos database, and even can be seen inside the App (possibly a low res version of it).